 Stroup DF, Berlin JA, Morton S, Olkin I, Williamson GD, Rennie D, Moher D, Becker BJ, Sipe T, Thacker SB (2000).
 Meta-analysis of observational studies in epidemiology: a proposal for reporting.
 Journal of the American Medical Association 283:2008-2012.

 Task Force on Community Preventive Services (2009).
-Guide to Community Preventive Services [Homepage on the Internet].
+Guide to Community Preventive Services.
 Atlanta, GA: US Department of Health and Human Services, Centers for Disease Control and Prevention.
-Available at: http://www.thecommunityguide.org/index.html.
-Accessed June 3, 2009.
+Available at: https://www.thecommunityguide.org/task-force-findings

 Thacker SB (1987).
 The efficacy of intrapartum electronic fetal monitoring.
 American Journal of Obstetrics and Gynecology 156:24-30.